The writer of the Hebrews letter issued a declaration of faith which challenges all of us to hear the heart of God — Don’t miss God’s Amazing Grace!

 No matter what angle you take – God’s grace just doesn’t make sense.
 More times than not, the grace of God just isn’t fair.
-Too often we’ve confessed (silently or out loud) “This thing called great grace cannot possibly cover what I’ve done.”
+Too often we’ve confessed (silently or out loud) — “This great grace cannot possibly cover what I’ve done…”

-What I do know is … No sin is so crude and great, and no bitterness is so raw and deep that God’s grace cannot transform the heart and rewrite the story.
-What I do know is … the Bible is filled with “trophies and truths of grace”.
+Maybe the only real way to understand the amazing power and freedom of grace is to experience it?
+And what I know is … No sin is so crude and great, and no bitterness is so raw and deep that God’s grace cannot transform the heart and rewrite the story.
+I also know the Bible is filled with “trophies and truths of grace”.

-And my prayer for this New Year series: The Great Race of Grace is that it will help all of us develop a deeper appreciation for the life-changing power of God’s unconditional love, God’s unmerited favor and God’s unlimited forgiveness in others and ourselves.
+And my prayer for this post-Easter series: This is Amazing Grace is that each message will help all of us develop a deeper appreciation for the life-changing power of God’s unconditional love, unmerited favor and unlimited forgiveness.